Jump to topic

 - Itching or skin rash

 In some patients, lisinopril may cause severe side effects.
-Severe side effects of lisinopril include:
+Call your doctor right away if you experience serious side effects such as:

 - Angioedema or rapid swelling under the skin